lornebb/LABB_MS2/README.md

 ## Features

-- 2 easy to navigate features on home page.
+- **2 easy to navigate features** on home page.
-- One page for all content, Javascript hides other content when certain features are selected.
+- **One page** for all content, Javascript hides other content when certain features are selected.
-- Music harmony random generator.
+- **Music harmony** random generator.
-- how-to diagrams and sound-like audio clips of any chord imaginable.
+- **How-to diagrams** and **sound-like** audio clips of a selection of chords.
-- Direct contact with developer.
+- **Direct contact with developer**, with no data collection.
-- Lyric search.
+- **Captcha** for stopping spam or bots from abusing the mail feature.
+- **Lyric search**, with dedicated, filtered results straight to music from a respectable music search source.

-## Features That Will Be Implemented In The Future
+## Features That Will Be Implemented In The **Future**

-- Features for writers, novelists, or games masters with a pen in one hand and their phone / tablet in the other - to generate names of a wide array of things from names, pets and places, to orcs, dragons and angels.
+- **Features for writers, novelists, or games masters** with a pen in one hand and their phone / tablet in the other - to generate names of a wide array of things from names, pets and places, to orcs, dragons and angels.

-- Simple and complicated, in key, melody generator.
+- Simple and complicated, in key, **melody generator**.

-- Auto fill from chord generator to chord play, and then pass that key into melody generator so only one button is needed to generate all that content.
+- **Auto fill** from chord generator to chord play, and then pass that key into melody generator so only one button is needed to generate all that content.

+- Link footer to personal site / git hub repo.

+- Use **8-bit icons** for in theme visuals.

+- More **interactive transitions** between javascript toggles.

 ## Technologies Used